1. The Right Professional, with the Right Background may be a Rare Find:

 The opportunity with this large company offered a robust benefits package with reasonable uniformity given the size of organization, and the high potential for advancement opportunity due to the organization’s national platform, succession planning and continued growth.
 The new offer came with one week less in total PTO; however, it is important to our candidate to continue to donate their time to volunteering one week per year as part of their time off.
 They commented; “I have such a passion for the work, the people we serve and the mission in Affordable Housing.”
 Our candidate said they would accept an offer if our client could offer 1 more week of PTO.
 However, this is a large company with hundreds of employees and precise guidelines for hiring tiers, benefits, and internal equity, and therefore cannot make an exception.

 Our thorough approach and history of repeat business with this client led to our intimate familiarity with the benefits of this organization.
 All employees are offered one volunteer day per year off and a policy for this level of middle management allows for the ability to take unpaid time off, if necessary.
-We advised our prudent, budget conscious client to increase the offer by only 1.7% to account for the other 4 days to equal one additional week to close the gap in the difference in PTO and to allow the candidate to take the additional PTO days unpaid.
+We advised our prudent, budget conscious client to increase the offer by only 1.7% to account for the other 4 days to equal one additional week of total annual compensation to close the gap in the difference in PTO and to allow the candidate to take the additional PTO days unpaid.
 Essentially, the candidate was paid through this salary increase for the unpaid time off.
 The professional we represented happily accepted and really appreciated the creativity in how we closed the gap and is now thriving in the position.

 In this scenario, thorough knowledge of everything the organization has to offer, including internal benefits, team dynamics, and management policies as well as our attention to detail, market intel, and personal touch led to our ability to create a win-win situation.